kyberdrb/usbip_server/README.md

                 /c/Programy/usbip_server/scripts/client/attach_printer.sh
                 ```

+                TODO If you get an error
+                `usbip: error: failed to open vhci driver` for `usbip port` command
+                or
+                `usbip: error: vhci driver is not loaded` for `usbip attach` command in the terminal window after launching the script, install the USBIP driver.
+Maybe you've forgotten in the heat of the deployment.
+Open the PowerShell window as Administrator and execute command

+                    usbip install

+                Then restart the computer.

             1. For more convenient launching, continue along with following steps to create a shortcut that launches the attaching script without the UAC script, which is invoked by any program lauched as Administrator, i.e. with elevated priviledges.

                 Create a scheduled task: right click on Windows start menu -> Computer Management -> In the left pane click on `Task Scheduler` -> `Task Scheduler Library`